sjsu-library/unionist/_items/unionist--text-0087.md

 articleType:
 volume: '1'
 issue: '6'
+transcription: |
-transcription: 'At an election for Senator, in Marion and Hamilton counties, Indiana, Morris and Morrison were the opposing candidates—two thousand thirty-five votes were polled.
-In one county Morris had a majority of <em>nine</em>  votes, in the other county Morrison had a majority of <em>ten</em>  votes, and of course was elected by a majority of <em>one.</em> '
+  At an election for Senator, in Marion and Hamilton counties, Indiana, Morris and Morrison were the opposing candidates—two thousand thirty-five votes were polled.
+In one county Morris had a majority of
+  <em>nine</em>
+   votes, in the other county Morrison had a majority of
+  <em>ten</em>
+   votes, and of course was elected by a majority of
+  <em>one.</em>
 scholarlyNotes:
 commentary: I have yet to uncover solid evidence of this vote.
 Historians of the nineteenth-century Indiana State Senate, rescue me!